-Cell C CEO Employee Volunteer Award Recipients:
+Cell C Employee Volunteer Award Recipients:

 2017: Alicia Lutchman and the KZN Regional Office were the recipients of this year's coveted Cell C CEO Employee Volunteering Award.
 The region adopted Haven of Rest, a children's home situated in Tongaat, and assisted them with activities throughout the year.
 Highlights include a school stationary drive, where they donated school backpacks and supplies to the children, a children's party and a clothing collection drive.